 Week 15.
 Critical reflection on practice, both individually and with colleagues (reflection workshops).

-- documentation of fieldwork (observation schedule and interview questionnaire) and the final reports about the trainees from the visited kindergarten/school tutors or co-operating teachers (from FIELDWORK)
+The analysis of documentation of practice (observation schedule and interview questionnaire) and the final reports about the trainees from the visited kindergarten/school tutors or co-operating teachers

 • Ben de Souza Teaching Practice: A Handbook for Student Teachers, 2017, https://www.researchgate.net/publication/320290363_Teaching_Practice_A_Handbook_for_Student_Teachers

 • Cohen L., Manion L., Morrison K., Wyse D., (2004), A Guide to Teaching Practice: 5th Edition, London: Routledge.